Range Rover Sport vs. The Competition

 CAPABILITY

-As important as it is to have choices and the necessary equipment, it’s only worthwhile if you know how to use it effectively.
-The Range Rover Sport and the Audi Q7 equip the proper features and then utilize them to their fullest.
+As important as having choices and the necessary equipment is, it's only worthwhile if you know how to use it effectively.
+The Range Rover Sport and the Audi Q7 equip the proper features, which you can then utilize to their fullest.

 What Drives Their Drivetrains?